1. Purposes and Scope

 • Foster understanding across all communities without discrimination.

-• The objects of the Federation are to host national championships and other national-level competitions for its members.
+• Host national championships and other national-level competitions for its members.

-• Select athletes or teams to represent the Federation and Pakistan at WFDF championships and other appropriate competitions.
+• Select athletes or teams to represent the Federation and Pakistan at WFDF sanctioned championships and other competitions.

 • Develop resources for teaching flying disc sports in Pakistan.